-The main actions envisaged to consist of a:
+The main actions envisaged are the following:

-- Identification of possible actions for improvement and monitoring mode.
+- Identification of improvement actions and monitoring.